Liudas97/Final-Project/README.md

 Throughout the analyzed period, five particular cars stood out and dominated the sport of Formula 1: Mercedes, Ferrari, McLaren Mercedes, Red Bull Racing Renault, Renault.

 The analysis observed the top 5 drivers' performances when tracks were under 59 laps or over 58 laps.
 Fernando Alonso, Max Verstappen, and Michael Schumacher had better performances driving over 58 laps.
 Lewis Hamilton and Sebastian Vettel had better performances driving under 59 laps.
-Regardless of whether the race was shorter or longer, these drivers were secure victories in both race distances.

 Chart of top 5 winners victories over the 20 years shows, that there was a dominant period for a number of different people when they were able to win 10 or more competitions in a single year.
 It is also apparent that these top 5 drivers are each other's main competition, as usually two or three of the top 5 have victories in the same year.